mjcampagna/webpack-for-plain-js/README.md

 node_modules
 ```

 By default, Webpack will create the `dist` folder when it runs, and dump its output there.
-But we might like to clean up the existing `dist` when building anew, so let's set that up.
+It is my opinion that we should never store working files in `dist`.
+Webpack should build the folder in its entirety, and the `dist` folder should be entirely disposable -- if we delete it, Webpack and rebuild it in full.
+Thus, we might like to have some method of cleaning up the existing `dist` when building anew, so let's set that up.

 ```sh
 $ npm install --save-dev del-cli